ahmed-asar/docker-hello-captain/README.md

    docker run hello-captain "Enter a name"

 - If a user inputs a name, it greets with the entered name.
 If no input is given, it simply prints "Hello, Captain!"

+This project is created with instructions provided from: https://roadmap.sh/projects/basic-dockerfile